Myndex/SAPC-APCA/README.md

 ## Welcome!
 APCA™ is the **Accessible Perceptual Contrast Algorithm**, a new way to predict contrast for text and non-text content on self-illuminated displays.
 This repository is for the documentation, for issue tracking, and for the discussion forum.
 The code, apps, variants, and supporting libraries, are in separate repos.

-### _Simple Overview, QuickStart, and FAQ_
+### _Simple Overview & QuickStart_
 These are intended for end users, and those interested in a plain language overview without a lot of the math & theory.
 - [**Easy Intro to APCA?**](https://git.apcacontrast.com/documentation/APCAeasyIntro) A plain-language introduction to perceptually uniform contrast.
 - [**Bronze Simple Mode**](https://readtech.org/ARC/tests/bronze-simple-mode/?tn=criterion) A "most basic" design guideline, intended for users migrating from WCAG 2 contrast.

 ### _Additional documentation_
-- **APCA™ [Linktree](https://linktr.ee/Myndex)** Curated link collection—an ideal starting point.
+- **APCA™ [Linktree](https://linktr.ee/Myndex)** Brief curated link collection—an ideal starting point.
-- **APCA™ [Catalog of Resources, Articles, & Links](https://git.myndex.com)** The main catalog of related articles, peer reviews, repositories, white papers, and more!
+- **APCA™ [Catalog of Resources, Articles, & Links](https://git.myndex.com)** Large main catalog of articles, repos, white papers, and more!
-- [**Main Readme Doc**](https://git.apcacontrast.com/documentation/README) This page includes the math, code walkthroughs, and links to developer related goodies.
-If you'd like to dive into the deep end, you could try here—but deep waters can be murky...
+- [**Main Readme Doc**](https://git.apcacontrast.com/documentation/README) This page includes a discussion of the math, code walkthroughs, and links to developer related goodies.
+If you'd like to dive into the deep end, you could jump in here—but deep waters can be murky...
-- [**Why APCA?**](https://git.apcacontrast.com/documentation/WhyAPCA) A basic overview—this is the shallow end of the pool.
+- [**Why APCA?**](https://git.apcacontrast.com/documentation/WhyAPCA) A basic overview at the shallow end of the pool.
 - [**APCA in a nutshell**](https://git.apcacontrast.com/documentation/APCA_in_a_Nutshell) An early _minimum user guide_, largely superceeded by [APC-RC](https://readtech.org/ARC/tests/bronze-simple-mode/?tn=criterion)
 - [**APCA FAQ**](https://git.apcacontrast.com/documentation/APCA_FAQ) Frequently Asked Questions (work in progress)

 ### _DESIGN GUIDELINES_
 - The draft independent [**APCA Readability Criterion**](https://readtech.org/ARC/) is up as a work in progress, still sections to be added and/or adjusted.
-- **Direct links to:**
+- **Direct links to subpages:**
     - [**Bronze Simple Mode**](https://readtech.org/ARC/tests/bronze-simple-mode/?tn=criterion) A "most basic" design guideline, intended for users migrating from WCAG 2 contrast.
     - [**Visual Readability Contrast**](https://readtech.org/ARC/tests/visual-readability-contrast/?tn=criterion) The multi-level conform guideline: Bronze, Silver, Gold, for basic to enhanced accessibility.
     - [**Non Text Contrast**]() PLACEHOLDER for the non-text guidelines (coming soon!)